edinam21/alx-low_level_programming/0x02-functions_nested_loops/README.md

-6. a function that computes the absolute value of an integer.
+12. a function that prints the n times table, starting with 0.